-- Saves money: You know that in business, time is money.
-So when process time reduces, it helps to reduce the production costs and leads to profit.
+You know that in business, time is money.
+So when process time reduces, it helps to reduce production costs and leads to profit.

-- Increases communication: It helps flow the information throughout the production line through visual or sound signals.
+It helps flow information throughout the production line through visual or sound signals.
 Hence it improves the internal communication between workers, supervisors, and managers.

-- Controls process: The production andon board forecasts the problem and allows the maintenance team members and higher management to have a perfect hold on the production line.
+The production andon board forecast the problem and allow the maintenance team members and higher management to have a perfect hold on the production line.

-- Enhances productivity: It allows the workers or operators to take immediate action when they find the problem without waiting for a higher authority.
+It allows the workers or operators to take immediate action when they find a problem without waiting for a higher authority.
 This rapid determination of the issues and solutions helps to increase productivity.

 It helps to move the assembly line without any interruption.

 In the future can expect complete Automation of detecting the problems and notifying them in manufacturing plants.

 They are building machine learning models based on andon inputs for different industry verticals.
 With these models, input patterns could be analyzed better for future enhancements.

 Replace cords, buttons, and screens in legacy systems with modern systems will be inevitable.